-Black Friday is upon us and for many in the military community this means getting all your shopping done before the weekend is out according to a study.
+Black Friday is upon us and for many in the military community this means taking advantage of all the great deals and savings that will be out there.
+Here are some Black Friday tips to get you started.

-- Make a List/Stick to a Budget – Have a plan and now exactly what you’re looking for down to the size, make or model.
-Know the prices for the exact produce before the sales start so you know you’re getting a deal.
+- Make a List/Stick to a Budget – Have a plan and know exactly what you’re looking for down to the size, make or model.
+Know the prices for the exact product before the sales start so you know you’re getting a deal.

-- Price Comparison – Review these sites to discover the great deals that will be out there.
-Many of these sites allow you set up email or text alerts.
+- Price Comparison – Review Black Friday sites to discover the great deals that will be out there.
+Many of these sites allow you to set up email or text alerts.

 - Price Match Guarantees – Military in-store and online exchanges offer price match guarantees on Black Friday and through December 25th.
 Read individual exchange policies as there are limitations.
 Such as the exchanges will not match advertised prices on doorbuster deals in limited quantity.